 The current system of organ donation in the United States is based on the Uniform Anatomical Gift Act of 1968 and is referred to as "opting in" or "expressed volunteerism" .
 This statute authorizes competent adults to specify their preferences regarding organ donation.
-Procurement agencies generally exceed the provisions of the statute and ask for consent from the next of kin even when there is a signed donor card or online organ donation registration, to be sure that the family is in support of donation.
+Procurement agencies generally exceed the provisions of the statute and ask for consent from the next of kin/legal decision-maker even when there is a signed donor card or online organ donation registration, to be sure that the family/legal decision-maker is in support of donation.
 More frequently, there is no signed donor card or other evidence of an advanced directive about organ donation.
 In this circumstance, the family is asked to make a judgment about the wishes of the deceased.
-Donation is carried out in the absence of a donor card if the next of kin is in agreement.
-However, asking a grieving family member to make a difficult decision in a time of crises poses a significant barrier to donation.
+Donation is carried out in the absence of a donor card if the next of kin/legal decision-maker is in agreement.
+However, asking a grieving family member to make a difficult decision in a time of crisis poses a significant barrier to donation.
 Further efforts are underway to enhance the process of obtaining advanced directives about organ donation.

-A number of states adopted a revised Uniform Anatomical Gift Act (1987) stipulating that next of kin need not consent to organ donations if the deceased made his or her wishes known in writing to a clinician prior to death.
-The position of the Council on Ethical and Judicial Affairs of the American Medical Association (AMA) is consistent with this legislation.
-The Council stated: "it is ethically preferable for the individual, rather than the family, to decide to donate organs" .
+A number of states adopted a revised Uniform Anatomical Gift Act (1987) stipulating that the next of kin/legal decision-maker need not consent to organ donation if the deceased made his or her wishes known in writing to a clinician prior to death.
+Many states have enacted a "first person consent" law making a person's wish to be an organ/tissue donor legally binding.
+The position of the Council on Ethical and Judicial Affairs of the American Medical Association is consistent with this legislation.
+The Council stated: "It is ethically preferable for the individual, rather than the family, to decide to donate organs" .
 A further iteration of the Uniform Anatomical Gift Act proposed in 2006 contained a provision prioritizing organ donation over other end-of-life care in an effort to increase organ availability.
 The Act raised ethical concerns that organ donation should not trump other end-of-life management decisions such as refusal of cardiopulmonary resuscitation and intubation .
 A revised version was proposed subsequently that provides for resolution of any conflict between end-of-life care and organ donation.